 Looking for the best things to do in Cancun?
-We’ve chosen our favorite day trips and excursions in the Mayan Riviera to get you off the resort.
+We’ve chosen our favorite day trips in Cancun and excursions to take on the Mayan Riviera to get you off the resort.

 Mexico is one of our favorite winter escapes and we have visited Cancun and the Yucatan Peninsula regularly since 2000!

 Cancun or Playa del Carmen are the destinations that keep drawing us back to Mexico again and again.

 We’ve had some amazing adventures in Mexico and here are some ideas for you to get off the resort and explore some of the best day trips from Cancun.